datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    $ datalad status

-Save this dataset to the subdataset's history:
+... and save the script to the subdataset's history:

 .. runrecord:: _examples/DL-101-130-112
    :language: console